Code of the Rangers

 Code of the Rangers is a 1938 American Western film directed by Sam Newfield and written by Stanley Roberts.
 The film stars Tim McCoy, Rex Lease, Judith Ford, Wheeler Oakman, Edward Earle and Frank LaRue.
 The film was released on April 8, 1938, by Monogram Pictures.

 Plot

-Ranger Tim Strong resigns after finding out that his brother is gang member and broke a member of a gang from jail, later the gang robs the town bank and Tim goes after them, he finds his brother with the loot, but takes the blame for his brother.
+Ranger Tim Strong resigns after finding out that his brother is a gang member and broke a member of a gang from jail; later the gang robs the town bank and Tim goes after them, he finds his brother with the loot, but takes the blame for his brother.
 After being released he and his reformed brother go after the gang leader Blackie Miller.